Research

 Overview

-The Mannix Group is developing a unique set of in-house capabilities to systematically elucidate the fundamental structure-property relationships underpinning the growth of 2D materials and their inclusion into van der Waals heterostructures.
-These specific techniques are discussed below:
+We have developed a unique set of in-house capabilities to study 2D materials and van der Waals heterostructures.

 Molecular Beam Epitaxy (MBE)

 MBE involves physical vapor deposition onto atomically-clean surfaces under ultra-high vacuum (UHV, pressures < 10-9 mbar) from solid or gas sources with precisely calibrated fluxes.
 MBE is amenable to in-situ monitoring during growth (e.g., RHEED, QMS, QCM, BFM) and samples can be characterized without leaving vacuum (e.g., STM).
-The Mannix lab will be equipped with state-of-the-art MBE facilities for exploring the growth of 2D chalcogenide and pnictide materials.
+The Mannix lab is equipped with a state-of-the-art MBE chamber for growing 2D chalcogenide and pnictide materials.

 Chemical Vapor Deposition (CVD)

 CVD involves the deposition of vapor-phase precursors (supplied by solid, liquid, or gas sources) on a growth substrate at elevated temperatures.
 Metal-organic chemical vapor deposition (MOCVD) is a subset of CVD which provides access to a diverse array of precursors to grow a variety of materials.
-The Mannix lab is starting out with two MOCVD and one UHV-CVD systems to grow a wide range of 2D materials (e.g., mono- and dichalcogenide semiconductors).
+The Mannix lab is starting out with one MOCVD (4 inch wafers) and one UHV-CVD system (2 inch wafers) to grow a wide range of 2D materials (e.g., mono- and dichalcogenide semiconductors and doped hBN).
+We can also perform UHV-CVD directly in our STM and MBE preparation chambers.

 Assembly of van der Waals Heterostructures (vdWHS)

 Atomically-resolved solids constructed sequentially from layered 2D materials have generated a flood of discoveries in condensed matter physics.
-Such devices show great promise for future applications, but the large-scale fabrication of these devices remains a critical challenge.
-The Mannix group will develop techniques to enable the scalable production of vdWHS.
+Any future applications of these materials require large-scale fabrication, which remains a critical challenge.
+The Mannix group is building automated stacking equipment to enable the scalable production of vdWHS.

 The intersection between these techniques will enable us to deterministically study and engineer the properties of 2D materials and their heterostructures, thus providing a platform for engineering the properties of matter at the atomic scale.
-The resulting capabilities will be of great relevance to emerging platforms for quantum information science based on defects or topological matter.
+The resulting capabilities will guide emerging platforms for quantum information science based on defects or topological matter.